What Are the Three Types of Septic Tanks?

 3. Fiberglass septic tanks

-At The Lux Loo, we work with all three every week.
-Knowing which type you have — and how to care for it — can help you avoid backups, costly repairs, and emergency pump-outs.
+At The Lux Loo, we work with all three types every week across Kamloops, Merritt, Barriere, Chase, and the surrounding Interior.
+Knowing which type of residential septic tank you have — and how each one behaves differently — can help you avoid backups, costly repairs, and emergency pump-outs.

 Concrete, plastic, and fiberglass septic tanks commonly used in Kamloops